barryceelen/wp-gallery-3000/README.md

-# WordPress Gallery3000 Gallery Meta Box Plugin
+# WordPress image gallery meta box plugin

 Adds an image gallery meta box to the post and page editor.
 Filter the post types where the gallery meta box should be added: